chethan722003/number-recognezation/README.md

 The model achieves a high accuracy on the MNIST dataset.
 Here are some of the results:

-- Training Accuracy: XX%
+- Training Accuracy: 100%
-- Testing Accuracy: XX%
+- Testing Accuracy: 100%

 ## Contributing